mspnp/aks-baseline/networking/topology.md

 ## Additional considerations

-* [AKS System Nodepool] and [AKS User Nodepool] subnet:  Multi-tenant or other advanced workloads may have nodepool isolation requirements that might demand more (and likely smaller) subnets.
+- [AKS System Nodepool] and [AKS User Nodepool] subnet:  multitenant or other advanced workloads may have nodepool isolation requirements that might demand more (and likely smaller) subnets.
-* [AKS Internal Load Balancer subnet]: Multi-tenant, multiple SSL termination rules, single PPE supporting dev/QA/UAT, etc could lead to needing more ingress controllers, but for baseline, we should start with one.
+- [AKS Internal Load Balancer subnet]: multitenant, multiple SSL termination rules, single PPE supporting dev/QA/UAT, and so on could lead to needing more ingress controllers, but for baseline, we should start with one.
-* [Private Endpoints] subnet: Private Links are created for Azure Container Registry and Azure Key Vault, so these Azure services can be accessed using Private Endpoints within the spoke virtual network.
+- [Private Endpoints] subnet: Private Links are created for Azure Container Registry and Azure Key Vault, so these Azure services can be accessed using Private Endpoints within the spoke virtual network.
 There are multiple [Private Link deployment options]; in this implementation they are deployed to a dedicated subnet within the spoke virtual network.

 [27]: https://learn.microsoft.com/azure/vpn-gateway/vpn-gateway-about-vpn-gateway-settings#gwsub
 [251]: https://learn.microsoft.com/azure/application-gateway/configuration-overview#size-of-the-subnet